unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ## Developement Platform (Technical Stack)

 **Main OS: Linux/Unix**
-Justification: It is commonly used by developers
+*Justification*: It is commonly used by developers

-Comparison: Linux/Unix VS Windows
+*Comparison*: Linux/Unix VS Windows
 - Linux/Unix are able to easily install packages via terminal whereas Windows you have to find a website to download.

 **Frontend: Vue, Vuetify**
-Justification: It delivers simple, attractive and responsive UI design.
+*Justification*: It delivers simple, attractive and responsive UI design.
 It is well built and has easy architecture.

-Comparison: Vue VS React VS Angular
+*Comparison*: Vue VS React VS Angular
 - React is usually used for building mobile apps.
 - Angular is a full framework and React is more flexible because of set independence.
 However, React involves more JavaScript than Vue.
 - Vue has the cleanest framework and libraries; it helps to keep code efficient with the perfect balance of internal dependencies and flexibilities.

-Language: Vue, Javascript, CSS, HTML
+*Language*: Vue, Javascript, CSS, HTML
-Packages: Moments, vue2-google-maps, axios, vuex, vue-router
+*Packages*: Moments, vue2-google-maps, axios, vuex, vue-router

 **Backend: Django, Django-Rest**
-Justification: Commonly used framework that encourages rapid development and a clean design.
+*Justification*: Commonly used framework that encourages rapid development and a clean design.
 It is also easier to stick with a familiar platform, Python.
 Django is a web browsable API, has authenticated policies, function-based views and extensive documentation.

-Comparison: Django VS Flask
+*Comparison*: Django VS Flask
 - Django provides a full-featured MVC Framework whereas Flask has a micro-framework, providing very little upfront.
 - Django REST Framework includes flexible support for versioning.
 - Flask does not have a good browsable API option, unlike Django.

-Language: Python3
+*Language*: Python3
-Packages: Django-rest-cors, Django REST Swagger, django-rest-framework-jwt
+*Packages*: Django-rest-cors, Django REST Swagger, django-rest-framework-jwt

 **Database: PostgreSQL**
-Justification: It is the default database choice for Django.
+*Justification*: It is the default database choice for Django.
 It is most advanced, SQL-compliant and open-source objective-RDBMS.
 PostgreSQL is suitable for storing large amount of data.

-Comparison: PostgreSQL VS MySQL VS SQLite
+*Comparison*: PostgreSQL VS MySQL VS SQLite
 - PostgreSQL is not just a relational database management system, it is also objective with support for nesting.
 - PostgreSQL is better for reliability and data integrity whereas MySQL handles less reliability.
 - SQLite does not support user management whereas PostgreSQL does.

-Language: SQL (By ORM from Django)
+*Language*: SQL (By ORM from Django)

 **NLP: nltk-all**
-Justification: Most commonly used NLP (Natural Language Procesing) Packages.
+*Justification*: Most commonly used NLP (Natural Language Procesing) Packages.
 NLTK has tools for almost all NLP tasks.

-Comparison: nltk VS spaCy
+*Comparison*: nltk VS spaCy
 - TBA

-Language: Python3
+*Language*: Python3
-Packages: Response, Threading, json
+*Packages*: Response, Threading, json

 **Scraper: Scrapy**
-Justification: Most commonly used scraper framework.
+*Justification*: Most commonly used scraper framework.
 Scrapy is an asynchronous framework

-Comparison: Scrapy VS Selenium
+*Comparison*: Scrapy VS Selenium
 - Scraping is a lot faster in Scrapy than in Selenium.
 - Scrapy consumes less memory and lower CPU usage compared to Selenium.

-Language: Python3
+*Language*: Python3
-Packages: lxml, cssselect, Response, json
+*Packages*: lxml, cssselect, Response, json

 **END**